-Thanks to an extra 512MB of RAM, much of the sluggishness of the previous model disappears as well.
+Much of the sluggishness of the previous model disappears as well.

 The Kindle Fire HD 10 boosts everything about the HD 8 to the next level.
 A bit more RAM, larger screen, 1080p resolution, faster processing, and more storage space.